cynixx3/third-party-miner-installer-for-ethos/README.md

 ```
 Add the following line with the information you discovered, above "exit 0" (you can also start the miner with this command)
 ```
 screen -dmS miner /opt/miners/grinpro/GrinProMiner
 ```
+If your miner needs flags like wallet and pool just add them to the end of the above command just as your pool instructs.
 That's all you need to do.

 Screen is a linux program that runs an interactive terminal session that you can run independently, connect, and disconnect from.
 To connect to the miner session and interact with it use
 ```
 screen -x
 ```
 To disconnect from a screen session without killing the miner use the key combination `ctrl+a d` where you press ctrl and a a the same time, release, then press d.
-Using the ctrl+c key combination will kill the miner, not the screen session and create an interesting situation where rebooting is the easiest fix.
+Using the ctrl+c key combination will kill the miner, not the screen session and create an interesting situation where rebooting is the easiest fix (alternative is `ctrl+a k y`, checking for live sessions with `screen -ls` and killing them if found, then restarting the miner with the `screen -dmS ...` command above.)

 ### Installing the miner-manager (optional)
 This script was designed for ease of use.
 You can run a single command to install, update, or remove any miner on this repo and any dependencies with it.